Building PHP¶

 ~/php-src> make test TESTS="Zend/ ext/reflection/ ext/standard/tests/array/"

-system later, in particular also talk about how to write your
+We will take a more detailed look at the run-tests.php system later, in particular also talk about how to write your

 own tests and how to debug test failures.

-Fixing compilation problems and make clean
+Fixing compilation problems and make clean¶

-performs an incremental build, i.e. it will not recompile all files, but only those .c
+As you may know make performs an incremental build, i.e. it will not recompile all files, but only those .c

 files that changed since the last invocation.
 This is a great way to shorten build times, but it doesn’t always work

-well: For example, if you modify a structure in a header file, make
+well: For example, if you modify a structure in a header file, make will not automatically recompile all .c

 files making use of that header, thus leading to a broken build.

-or the resulting binary is broken (e.g. if make test
+If you get odd errors while running make or the resulting binary is broken (e.g. if make test crashes it before

-it gets to run the first test), you should try to run make clean
+it gets to run the first test), you should try to run make clean.
+This will delete all compiled objects, thus

-call to perform a full build.
+forcing the next make call to perform a full build.

-Sometimes you also need to run make clean
+Sometimes you also need to run make clean after changing ./configure options.
+If you only enable additional

 extensions an incremental build should be safe, but changing other options may require a full rebuild.

-A more aggressive cleaning target is available via make distclean
+A more aggressive cleaning target is available via make distclean.
+This will perform a normal clean, but also roll

-command invocation.
+back any files brought by the ./configure command invocation.
 It will delete configure caches, Makefiles,

 configuration headers and various other files.
 As the name implies this target “cleans for distribution”, so it is